secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

 ---
 ## Scanner

-We employ two type of tests: unit tests for the parser and integration-tests.
+We employ two types of tests: unit tests for the parser and integration-tests.
 Both types of tests are based upon the [Jest](https://jestjs.io/) testing framework.

 ### Unit Tests for Parser